walkerRnD/codebuff/musings.knowledge.md

 yarn build
 cd ..
 ```
+Important.
+Can use commandline to search for code.
+Could move files.

 [] Try asking first if the complete file is listed, and then automatically generate diffs.

+[] create some structure in a knowledge file for users to initially fill out.
+- Project overview
+ - Goals
+ - Project structure
+ - Coding do's and don'ts